ranfysvalle02/what-the-fract/README.md

 ## Crafting a Neural-Like Fractal

-At the heart of our journey lies a simple yet profound Python script.
 Using recursion and the powerful `matplotlib` library, this script generates intricate, branching fractal patterns that mirror the complexity of neural networks in the human brain.
 Here's a glimpse into its magic:

 - **Recursive Branch Drawing**: The `draw_branch` function creates branches that split and diverge, each iteration reducing in length and altering in angle.
 This recursive process builds a complex, tree-like structure that grows organically.
 - **Color Variation**: By selecting random colors from the `viridis` colormap, each branch shines with a unique hue, adding depth and visual intrigue to the fractal.